MicrosoftDocs/Advertising-docs/BingAds/hotel-service/hotel-api.md

 ---
 title: "Hotel API"
-ms.service: "hotel-ads-hotel-service"
-ms.topic: "article"
-ms.date: 11/1/2017
+description: Overview of the Hotel API, which you use to manage your hotel campaigns in Bing Ads. ms.service: "hotel-ads-hotel-service" ms.topic: "article" ms.date: 11/1/2017
 author: "swhite-msft"
+manager: ehansen
 ms.author: "scottwhi"
-description:
+ms.date: 11/1/2017
 ---

 # Hotel API

 > [!NOTE]
-> Hotel Ads is under pilot and available to pilot participants only.
-Please contact your account manager for details.
+> This beta release of Hotel Ads is available to select participants only.
+For information about participating in the beta release program, please contact your account manager.
 >
 > The API and documentation are subject to change.